tlandron/PCBS_ModelRecovery/README.md

     mean_beta_fit = mean(beta_fit(:))

-Using a function "sim_model_softmax", dataset are simulated using different values as fixed parameters, in order to study the ability of the fitting procedure to recover a certain different within a parameter while the other is kept constant (see 'ndiff'; nsim simulated datasets).
+Using a function "sim_model_softmax", datasets are simulated using different values as fixed parameters, in order to study the ability of the fitting procedure to recover a certain different within a parameter while the other is kept constant (see 'ndiff'; nsim simulated datasets).

     nsim              = 30;                % number of simulations
     nttest            = 100;               % number of ttests